'Collingtree Turn'. The road into the village in the 1950's was a quiet lane off the narrow A508 leading to Wootton and Northampton.

 Residential properties now line the corner of Watering Lane and the High Street in 2014

-The iconic K6 Box has been retained as a valued feature of the Village Conservation Area and has been recently repainted by The Friends of St Columba's.
+The iconic K6 design Telephone Box was retained when it became redundant, as a valued feature of the Village Conservation Area.
 Currently it is used as an exchange library.